mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Change Base Unit Prefixes
-As an example, executing the previous code snippet allows us to retrieve the base power and base voltage values along with their respective units, as shown below:
+As an example, the user can retrieve the base power and base voltage values along with their respective units, as shown below:
 ```@repl buildModelScratch
 system.base.power.value, system.base.power.unit
 system.base.voltage.value, system.base.voltage.unit
 ```

 By using the [`@base`](@ref @base) macro, users can change the prefixes of the base units.
-For instance, if useres wish to convert base power and base voltage values to megavolt-amperes (MVA) and kilovolts (kV) respectively, they can execute the following macro:
+For instance, if users wish to convert base power and base voltage values to megavolt-amperes (MVA) and kilovolts (kV) respectively, they can execute the following macro:
 ```@example buildModelScratch
 @base(system, MVA, kV)
 nothing # hide